Prarthna-design/Geo-Mapping/README.md

 The USGS provides earthquake data in a number of different formats, updated every 5 minutes.
 Visit the [USGS GeoJSON Feed](http://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php) for data set used in this challenge

-Step 2 - Import and Visualize the data
+Step 2 - Import and Visualize the data map was created using Leaflet that plots all of th earthquake from data set based on their longitude and latitude.